We are now taking bookings for COVID BOOSTER & FLU VACCINES. We have clinics available in January.

 Of course we’re not just here for when you are unwell.
 Our team of healthcare professionals and back-up staff offer a number of clinics and services to promote good health and wellbeing whatever your medical condition.

-We hope you enjoy having a look around the site and familiarising yourself with some of the online features such as ordering a repeat prescription.
+We hope you enjoy having a look around the site and familiarising yourself with some of the online features.
 Whatever your thoughts, be sure to let us know via our feedback function.
 Comments and suggestions are always a great way of helping us continue to enhance the way we look after you.

 (Site updated 25/11/2021)